Introduction

 Can AI screening work for roles with physical requirements?

-How do we reduce no-shows for on-site interviews and orientation?
+How do we reduce no-shows for on-site interviews?

-Three things work: automated SMS reminders (at 24 hours, 2 hours, and 30 minutes before), easy self-service rescheduling, and scheduling the on-site visit within 48 hours of the screening.
-The longer the gap between screen and on-site, the higher the no-show rate.
+Three things work: automated SMS reminders, easy self-service rescheduling, and scheduling the on-site visit within 48 hours of the screening.

 Should we use different tools for skilled trades versus general warehouse roles?

 Often, yes.
-General warehouse roles need speed and volume — fast screening, shift matching, and quick scheduling.
-Skilled trades roles need deeper evaluation — certification verification, technical knowledge assessment, and more detailed competency scoring.
-Some tools, like Tenzo AI, can handle both by using different rubric configurations.
-Specialized assessment tools like Glider AI add value specifically for technical verification.
+General warehouse roles need speed and volume—skilled trades roles need deeper evaluation and technical verification.
+Tenzo AI can handle both by using different rubric configurations.

 Related Articles